 Students who are dismissed from the study abroad/study away program will be withdrawn from their courses overseas and receive a grade of W for each course.
-They will also be removed from their program-provided housing and will be expected to return to the United States as soon as possible.
-Students who have been dismissed from the study abroad program will, in separate administrative action, also be withdrawn from the College.
-Furthermore, the Executive Director of the Center for International Programs or designee reserves the right to pursue separate sanctions against offenders under the College's judicial system in the event that they are permitted to continue as students at the College.
+They will also be removed from their program-provided housing and will be expected to return to the home country.
 Examples of student behavior while on study abroad/study away that may lead to immediate administrative action by the Executive Director of the Center for International Programs or designee include, but are not limited to, illegal drug use, abuse of alcohol, failure to attend class and/or other required academic activities, hitchhiking, unauthorized absence from the study abroad/study away program, unauthorized changes in housing, arrest for infractions of local laws, and violations of Kalamazoo College policies.
 Furthermore, the Center for International Programs reserves the right to notify the parents of any student whose behavior abroad, which in the judgment of the Executive Director, is unacceptable or in violation of study abroad/study away and/or College policy.
 (See the Study Abroad and Study Away Handbooks for copies of the Student Agreement).